Photo: Tony Carrick for Bob Vila

 When shopping for a grill to add to the patio, the deck, or an apartment balcony, consider several important factors.
 Determine the best type of grill and fuel source for the situation, but also consider the material, the cooking surface, the heat output, and a few additional factors detailed below.

-There is a wide range of grill types that are based on the method used to produce heat, the size of the grill, and the style.
-The types include standard, kettle, Kamado, smoker/grill combos, flat-top, tabletop, and built-in grills.
+There is a wide range of grill types based on the method used to produce heat, the size of the grill, and the style.
+The types include standard, kettle, Kamado, smoker/grill combos, flattop, tabletop, and built-in grills.

-- Cart-style grills are the standard backyard barbecue type, usually with a square or a rectangular base and a rounded, hinged lid.
+- Standard cart-style grills typically have a square or rectangular base with a rounded, hinged lid.
 They have a main cooking surface and may have one or two heating racks above the main cooking surface.

-- Kamado grills, also known as ceramic grills or egg grill smokers, take longer to heat up but will hold and radiate heat longer than a standard steel grill.
-They have a narrow egg shape that reduces airflow on food so steaks stay moist while cooking.
+- Kamado grills, also known as ceramic grills or egg-shaped cookers, take longer to heat up but will hold and radiate heat longer than a standard steel grill.
+They have a narrow egg shape that reduces airflow on food, so steaks stay moist while cooking.

 - Smoker/grill combos can grill food at high temperatures in a short time or smoke food over low heat for hours to achieve a nice, tender result.
 Combining a smoker and grill into one device helps save space on a cramped patio or deck.

-- Flat top grills employ grates suspended over a rectangular metal chamber.
+- Hibachi or flattop grills employ grates suspended over a rectangular metal chamber.
 The chamber of these smaller, more portable grills holds charcoal or one or more propane burners.
 Hibachis don’t have a lid, and while some charcoal models have ventilation in the bottom for heat control, this isn’t a standard feature.

-- Built-in grills are semi-permanent, installed fixtures of outdoor or indoor kitchens.
+- Built-in grills are not portable; instead, they are installed as semipermanent fixtures in outdoor or indoor kitchens.
 These premium grills are built with tough construction materials such as brick, mortar, concrete, cast iron, tile, and steel.
 While they do require a significant initial investment of both time and money, they last much longer than standard grills.

 Grills can be made from several different materials, like powder-coated steel, ceramic, or stainless steel.
 The cooking grates also can be made with more than one material, including cast iron, stainless steel, and porcelain-coated cast iron.

-- Stainless steel is a high-durability material that is typically used on the exterior of a grill, though a stainless steel grill may also have stainless steel grates or warming racks.
-It’s a lightweight material that’s resistant to water, UV radiation, and impact damage.
+- Stainless steel is a high-durability material typically used on a grill’s exterior, though a stainless steel grill may also have stainless steel grates or warming racks.
+It’s a lightweight material resistant to water, ultraviolet radiation, and impact damage.